commercetools/nodejs/packages/personal-data-erasure/readme.md

 # personal-data-erasure

-Export and delete all customer data from the commercetools platform.
+Export and delete all customer data from commercetools Composable Commerce.

 ## Install